 Our paper titled "The Case for Adaptive Security Interventions" is accepted for publication in ACM Transactions on Software Engineering and Methodology (TOSEM).

 We will be presenting more insights on developers' challenges and approaches during secure software development at the 43rd International Conference on Software Engineering.
 Read the paper already here: "Do this!
 Do that!, And Nothing will happen": Do specifications lead to securely stored passwords?

-- More Johnny research to appear soon: "The impact of surface features on choice of(in)secure answers by Stackoverflow readers" has been accepted to IEEE Transactions on Software Engineering.
+Our study on: "The impact of surface features on choice of(in)secure answers by Stackoverflow readers" has been accepted to appear in IEEE Transactions on Software Engineering.

 We will be presenting our work on app developers' (lack of) security rationales at ICSE 2020 this year, read it here already: Schrödinger's Security: Opening the Box on App Developers' Security Rationale.

 We will also present a related paper at the CHASE workshop while at ICSE, on The impact of social considerations on app developers’ choices.

 The Johnny project is participating in an initiative to provide a new form of pedagogy to teach programming concepts.
 This will be further extended towards teaching teaching secure coding practices.
 Read our paper here: Teaching the Art of Computer Programming at a Distance by Generating Dialogues using Deep Neural Networks (2019) (http://oro.open.ac.uk/62778/)